yokosogithub/GeoGit/src/web/README.rst

 URLS
 ====

-All endpoints respond to POST operations only:
+All endpoints respond to GET or POST operations:

 |  /status
 |  /log
 |  /commit
+|  /ls-tree

 Note: Unless `commit` is run with the `all` option or changes are staged using the command line, nothing will happen.
 In other words, one cannot specify paths at the moment.